pablocastilla/llm-openai-langchain-playground/README.md

 # Playground for LLM, openai, langchain and so on

-## create a virtual environment
+## create a virtual environment and activate
 control + p --> python create venv

-- pip install langchain
-- pip install python-dotenv
-- pip install docarray
-- pip install openai
-- pip install tiktoken
-- pip install chromadb
-- pip install tabulate
+## install requirements
-- pip install pypdf
+pip install -r /path/to/requirements.txt